 Ciabatta Bread Recipe is so versatile.
 This homemade Italian bread is soft and tender but strong enough to hold the heartiest of ingredients.
 There are so many things you can do with this one simple yeast bread recipe and I’ll show you a couple!

 I know baking bread isn’t for everyone.
-I’m sure many people wonder why you would bother when there are so many places that you can pick up a loaf right?
+I’m sure many people wonder why you would bother when there are so many places where you can pick up a loaf right?
 My first answer would be homemade Italian bread right from the oven.
 Can you smell that bread baking yet?
 Just the thought has me gearing up to bake some more homemade bread rolls!

 Not long ago I posted a Baked Chicken Parmesan Meatball recipe.
-The beautiful roll that those delicious meatballs were nestled in was
+The beautiful roll that those delicious meatballs were nestled in was this Ciabatta.
+This bread recipe would work amazingly well too.!

 There are so many homemade bread recipes.
 How do you know which one will work for whatever you’re using it for?
 Let me tell you a little bit about these Ciabatta rolls.